rbino/astarte/tools/astarte_export/README.md

 # astarte_export

+## ⚠ Warning

+This tool is still in alpha phase, don't rely on it for critical migrations.

 Astarte Export is an easy to use tool that allows to exporting all the devices and data from an existing Astarte realm to XML format.

 ```iex
 iex(astarte_export@127.0.0.1)6> Astarte.Export.export_realm_data("test", "test.xml")